 The ideal way to do this is to start the interview the right way – introductions and something to break the ice and help everyone to relax.
 Being friendly might not be your interview style, but it can really help in a remote setting.

 5. Remove distractions

-Of course, this goes for any interview, but if you are less used to giving remote interviews it can be easy to get distracted.
+Of course, this goes for any interview, but if you are less aware on how to conduct remote interviews it can be easy to get distracted.
 Ensure that you have booked out the time and that everyone knows that you are not available to do any other form of work during that time.

 This can sometimes be overlooked by members of your team – if they haven’t seen you go into a room with an interviewee they might assume that it is OK for them to interrupt.
 Additionally, you must ensure that you have a quiet room where there is going to be anything going on to take your mind off the interview.

 6. Provide candidates with how-to guidelines

 For some candidates, a remote job interview is a new thing.
 And your task is to help these candidates to get ready for a video interview and make them feel comfortable while talking to you through the screen:

 - Explain to the candidate what videoconferencing tool they should install.
 Provide step-by-step guidelines, if necessary.